Previously Looked After Children

 Pupil Premium money for previously looked after children goes directly to the school and is not ring-fenced for the individual child.
 It is good practice for schools to include parents and guardians in discussions around the most effective use of Pupil Premium Plus.

 A child may be in an adoptive placement and legally still be in the care of the Local Authority.
 In these circumstances the child will continue to have Personal Education Plan (PEP) meetings to review progress and discuss use of the Pupil Premium.
 At this stage, the Pupil Premium will be administered through the Virtual School of the Local Authority where the child was taken into care.

-Once the adoption order is granted, the statutory PEP meetings will cease.
-Adoptive parents can request and agree to more informal review meetings with school staff if they feel it is appropriate.
-It is helpful if these meetings are documented.
+Once the order (Adoption, Special Guardianship or Child Arrangement) is granted, the statutory PEP meetings will cease.
+It is often helpful and supportive if there continue to be regular opportunities to share information between home and school.
+Parents and guardians can request and agree to more informal review meetings with school staff if they feel it is appropriate.

 If you require further information or advice email PLAC@wiltshire.gov.uk.